Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Host-Galaxy Analysis

-Using the expanded sample of 13 LFBOTs, we also examine the distribution of their offsets from their host-galaxy nuclei.
-For AT2023fhn, we used the localization from {\it HST} imaging presented by \citet{chrimesfhn}.
-For AT2024qfm, we use the localization from the ZTF data as we do not present radio data for that object in this paper.
-For the other objects, including AT2020xnd (which did not have a published offset) we obtained the transient's position from a Gaussian fit in the image of the LFBOT's brightest radio detection.
-We measure the host galaxy's position from Legacy Survey Data Release 10, except for AT2023vth's host which was measured from Pan-STARRS Data Release 2.
+With an expanded sample of 13 LFBOTs (double the previous size in the literature), we also examine the distribution of LFBOT offsets from the host-galaxy nuclei.
+We choose the host galaxy as the galaxy closest in offset to the transient, and then confirm that there are no lines at conflicting redshifts in spectroscopy of the LFBOT and its host.
+To measure offsets, we require accurate localizations of each LFBOT and its host galaxy.
+For AT2023fhn and its host, we used the localization from {\it HST} imaging presented by \citet{chrimesfhn}.
+For the other LFBOTs, we measure the host galaxy's position from Legacy Survey Data Release 10, and the transient's position from a Gaussian fit in the image of the LFBOT's brightest radio detection.
+We also do this for AT2020xnd, which did not have a published offset.
+The exceptions are AT2023vth's host (which was measured from the Pan-STARRS Data Release 2), and AT2024qfm's localization which we measure from the ZTF data (as we do not present AT2024qfm's radio data in this paper).
 These offsets are recorded in Table~\ref{tab:summary}.

 In Figure~\ref{fig:offset}, we display the cumulative distribution of all LFBOT offsets in kpc compared with other classes of extragalactic explosive transients.
-The offset distribution appears to be intermediate to that of CCSNe and that of LGRBs and SLSNe, although we caution that the number of objects is small.
+The offset distribution appears to be intermediate to that of CCSNe and that of LGRBs and SLSNe.